Decoding the Dairy Dilemma: Understanding 1 Cup of Milk in Milliliters

 -

 Q: Is it crucial to use exactly 240 ml of milk in every recipe?
 A: While striving for accuracy is important, minor variations (a few milliliters) in the amount of milk will usually not significantly affect the final result, particularly in cooking.
-However, for baking, where precise ratios are crucial, aiming for greater accuracy is recommended.
+That said, for baking, where precise ratios are crucial, aiming for greater accuracy is recommended.

 -